 Spring is the best season for transplanting.
 The longer growing season allows roots to re-establish before winter.
 Fall also is considered a good time to plant, but allow 6 weeks before the ground freezes for plants to establish new roots.
 Some species do not transplant well in the fall (e.g., birch, magnolia, poplar, redbud).
 Summer planting is possible if a judicious watering program is followed, particularly if the plants were dug from the nursery in spring or grown in containers.

 Properly applied mulch can increase tree growth in the first few years after planting.
 Apply an even layer of mulch, 3-4 inches deep, with a diameter at least four times the diameter of the root ball, should be placed around every newly planted tree to conserve soil moisture and help moderate soil temperatures.
-Do not mound the mulch or let it rest against trunk of tree.
+Do not mound the mulch or let it rest against the trunk of the tree.

 When stability is a problem, such as windy sites or sandy soils, trunks of trees should be staked for 1-3 years until new lateral roots stabilize the tree.
 Avoid staking too rigidly.
 Guy wires or staking materials should be checked monthly during the growing season to prevent damage to the bark.
 Failure to loosen or remove staking wires has girdled many trees.